Introduction to health systems

 Different political ideologies influence health policies.
 Different ideologies can result in governments prioritising health differently, leading to varied levels of spending and policy focus.
 Some countries emphasise preventive care and public health, while others may focus more on curative services.
 Different countries adopt different healthcare models, each with distinct funding, delivery, and coverage patterns.

 Demographic factors such as population size, age distribution, and urbanisation levels affect health system needs and structure.
+Epidemiology, the pattern of disease burden, influences the needs of the population and the demand for specific interventions.
 Cultural attitudes towards health, wellness, and medicine also play a role in some countries where traditional medicine may be more prevalent, influencing how modern healthcare systems are integrated and accepted.

 The economic resources at a country’s disposal significantly impact the health system’s capacity and capability.
 Wealthier countries typically have more resources to invest in healthcare infrastructure, technology, and personnel, leading to more comprehensive and advanced health systems.
 In contrast, low-income countries may struggle with funding and access to essential health services.
 Access to and adoption of health technology and innovation vary, with high-income countries leading in medical advancements.
 Finally, the availability, training, and distribution of healthcare professionals differ widely.
 Some countries have an abundance of doctors and nurses, while others face significant shortages, which affect service delivery and quality.